PowershellScripts/PowershellScripts.github.io/articles/en/Viva/vivagraphapi.md

 |---|---|
 |POST| https://graph.microsoft.com/beta/employeeexperience/communities/COMMUNITYID |

-Every Viva Engage community is associated with a Microsoft 365 group, but the group doesn't have the same ID as the community.
+Mind that every Viva Engage community is associated with a Microsoft 365 group, but the group doesn't have the same ID as the community.

 <img src="/articles/images/VivaGraphAPI3.PNG">